BM-Test-Organisation/2222-bekzod-mukhamedov/README.md

-# :wave: The Basics of GitHub TEST
+# :wave: The Basics of GitHub TEST2

 ## 🤓 Course overview and learning outcomes